wanb-psych/asymmetry_energy/readme.md

 - ./reseults/grad -> functional connectivity gradients using diffusion map embedding

-Then above results can be used to model the fitting in the paper.
+Then above results can be reproduced.
 - ./reseults/models -> gradient-energy models, null models, and asymmetry models